wendyverdonk93/docs/content/payment-methods/wallet/alipay/alipay-how-does-it-work.md

 ## Product rules
 Some rules may apply to certain payment methods.
 For Alipay, the following rules apply:

+* __Important!__ Due to limitations, the Alipay payment method can only be used with a __verified__ Alipay account that is __linked to a Chinese bank__.

+    Transactions will be unsuccessful if the abovementioned conditions are not met.
+Therefore, it would be wise to add Alipay to your website only if you intend on targeting Chinese customers with a working Alipay account.

 * Refunding more than the stated amount of the original transaction is possible with Alipay.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page

 * Successful Alipay transactions have no expiring date regarding refunding, as long as the receiving bank is able to process the refund